edfapay/edfapay-softpos-sdk-examples/README.md

 # React-Native EdfaPay SoftPos SDK

 ## Installation
 > [!IMPORTANT]
 > ### Configure Repository
-> Its is important to add the jipack support and authorization to your project level build.gradle, It's allows the gradle to download the native dependency from jitpack.
+> Its is important to add the `gradlePluginPortal` and `maven jipack with authorization` repositories to your project level build.gradle, It's allows the gradle to download edfapay plugin from gradlePluginPortal the native dependency from jitpack.
 > <br>**Place the below code snippit to `./android/build.gradle` file**
 > ```gradle
 > allprojects {
 >   repositories {
+>     gradlePluginPortal()
 >     maven{
 >       url "https://jitpack.io"
 >       credentials{